2,300-year-old skeleton unearthed in HCMC

 The Giong Ca Vo archaeological site was discovered in 1993 and first excavated in 1994.

-The total area of the site is 29,000sq.m, the center of which is located on a red soil mound, about 1.5m higher than the surrounding area and covers an area of 7,000sq.m.
+The total area of the site is 29,000sq.m, the centre of which is located on a red soil mound, about 1.5m higher than the surrounding area and covers an area of 7,000sq.m.

 Prior to the discovery of the ancient skeleton, archaeologists have excavated 185 burial jars and 13 earthen tombs, along with hundreds of precious relics made of various materials like precious stones, glass, and mollusks, at Giong Ca Vo archaeological site.